mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 \end{equation}
 which is nothing but logistic loss.

-The final step is to compute the average of all points in both classes, positive and negative will give [binary cross-entropy formula](#binary-cross-entropy).
+The final step is to compute the average of all points in both classes, positive and negative, will give [binary cross-entropy formula](#binary-cross-entropy).

 **NOTE**: Why don't we use KL-Divergence in machine learning models instead of the cross entropy?
 The KL-Divergence between distributions requires us to know both the true distribution and distribution of our predictions thereof.
 Unfortunately, we never have the former: that's why we build the model.